The amazing Mývatn & Krafla Area in North-Iceland - a Compilation of the wonderful Sights

 During your visit to Mývatn don't miss the chance of visiting Lofthellir cave, where you will see the largest natural ice sculptures in any known lava cave in Iceland.

 Here you will get to squeeze through a hole by the entrance to the cave and slide on the ice holding a rope before you reach the main chamber with the extraordinary ice sculptures.
+The visit is available on a guided tour only.

-Read much more about Lofthellir cave in my travel-blog the Extraordinary Ice Sculptures in Lofthellir Cave in Mývatn North-Iceland.
+Read much more about Lofthellir cave in my travel-blog: The Extraordinary Ice Sculptures in Lofthellir Cave in Mývatn North Iceland.

 Dimmuborgir - Dark Fortress lava formations